MinghuiChen43/awesome-deep-phenomena/README.md

   - Kaiming He, Haoqi Fan, Yuxin Wu, Saining Xie, Ross Girshick. *CVPR 2020*
   - Digest: We present Momentum Contrast (MoCo) for unsupervised visual representation learning.
 From a perspective on contrastive learning as dictionary look-up, we build a dynamic dictionary with a queue and a moving-averaged encoder.
 This enables building a large and consistent dictionary on-the-fly that facilitates contrastive unsupervised learning.

+- Self-supervised Label Augmentation via Input Transformations. [[paper]](https://arxiv.org/abs/1910.05872) [[code]](https://github.com/hankook/SLA)
+  - Hankook Lee, Sung Ju Hwang, Jinwoo Shin. *ICML 2020*
+  - Digest: Our main idea is to learn a single unified task with respect to the joint distribution of the original and self-supervised labels, i.e., we augment original labels via self-supervision of input transformation.

 - A Large-scale Study of Representation Learning with the Visual Task Adaptation Benchmark. [[paper]](https://arxiv.org/abs/1910.04867) [[code]](https://github.com/google-research/task_adaptation)
   - Xiaohua Zhai, Joan Puigcerver, Alexander Kolesnikov, Pierre Ruyssen, Carlos Riquelme, Mario Lucic, Josip Djolonga, Andre Susano Pinto, Maxim Neumann, Alexey Dosovitskiy, Lucas Beyer, Olivier Bachem, Michael Tschannen, Marcin Michalski, Olivier Bousquet, Sylvain Gelly, Neil Houlsby.
   - Digest: We present the Visual Task Adaptation Benchmark (VTAB), which defines good representations as those that adapt to diverse, unseen tasks with few examples.
 With VTAB, we conduct a large-scale study of many popular publicly-available representation learning algorithms.